Goodbye Webpack! Hello Parcel ๐๐ผ

 Introduction

 Parcel is a blazingly fast web application bundler that boasts of its zero-configuration setup ๐ฑ.
-Yeah! you heard me right zero-configuration
+Yeah! you heard me right zero-configuration.

-Hard to believe, then lets set up a simple React
+Hard to believe, then lets set up a simple React application with Parcel and Babel.

 Setup the Project